Parliamentary.ai

 Groups Affected

-• Individuals: Changes to income tax rates, allowances, and pension rules will directly impact individuals' tax liabilities.
+• Individuals: Changes to income tax rates, allowances, and reliefs will affect individuals' tax liabilities.
+The new residence test and ATED will impact those with high-value properties or international tax implications.

-• Oil and Gas Companies: Decommissioning relief agreements will affect their tax liabilities concerning oil field decommissioning.
+• Oil and Gas Companies: Decommissioning relief agreements and capital allowance restrictions will impact their tax liabilities.

-• Financial Institutions: Changes relating to the bank levy and alternative property finance arrangements will impact their tax burdens.
+• Financial Institutions: Changes related to the bank levy and rules concerning alternative property finance will affect financial institutions.

 Full Text